Phased adoption: Overview

-The Process Data Diagram
+The process data diagram

-The visualising technique used in this entry is a technique developed by the O&I group of the University of Utrecht.
-The technique is described in the following Wiki: Meta-modeling technique.
+The visualizing technique used in this entropy is a technique developed by the O&I group of the University of Utrecht.

 As can be seen in figure 1, phased adoption has a loop in it.
 Every department that is to be connected to the system is going through the same process.
 First based on the previous training sessions security levels are set (see ITIL) In this way every unique user has its own profile which describes, which parts of the system are visible and/or usable to that specific user.
 Then the document and policies are documented.
 All processes and procedures are described in process descriptions, can be in paper or on the intranet.
 Then the actual conversion is depicted.
 As described in the above text, certain departments and or parts of an organization may be implemented in different time slots.
 In figure 1 that is depicted by implementing an additional module or even a total product.
 HRM needs different modules of an ERP system than Finance (module) or Finance may need an additional accounting software package (Product).
 Tuning of the system occurs to solve existing problems.
 After the certain department has been conversed the loop starts over, and another department or user group may be conversed.
 If all of the departments or organization parts are conversed and the system is totally implemented the system is officially delivered to the organization and the implementation team may be dissolved.

-Phased adoption makes it possible to introduce modules that are ready whilst programming the other future modules.
+Phased adoption makes it possible to introduce modules that are ready while programming the other future modules.
 This does make the implementation scenario more critical, since certain modules depend on one another.
 Project Management techniques can be adopted to tackle these problems.
 See the techniques section below.

 However, the actual adoption of the system by the users can be more problematic.
-The system may work just fine but if it is not used it’s worthless.
+The system may work just fine but if it is not used it's worthless.
 Users base their attitude towards the system on their first experience.
 As this creates an extra weight on the first interaction, the implementers should be concerned with making the first interaction especially a pleasant one.

 In the technique used in this entry each CONCEPT requires a proper definition which is preferably copied from a standard glossary of which the source is given, if applicable.
 All CONCEPT names in the text are with capital characters.
 In Table 1 the concept definition list is presented.